 President's Plenary Reception, Thursday 17 July.

 Immediately following the President's Plenary, from 6:30 to 8:00 pm, at the John Hay Library, Brown University.
-Cosponsored by the John Carter Brown Library, Brown University and the Draper Endowment, UConn Foundation.
+Cosponsored by the John Carter Brown Library and the Draper Endowment, UConn Foundation.
+Don't miss WaterFire in downtown Providence after the reception from sundown (8:17pm) to 10:00pm.
+WaterFire takes place along Memorial Boulevard and the Providence and Woonasquatucket Rivers, from Providence Place to the Crawford Street Bridge.

 Coffee Breaks, Friday 18 July - Sunday 20 July.
 Take a morning or afternoon coffee break to meet and mingle with other conference attendees.
-Coffee breaks sponsored by the John Carter Brown Library, Brown University.
+Coffee breaks sponsored by the John Carter Brown Library.

 Perk Up with the JER Editors, Friday 18 July.
 Ronald Angelo Johnson and Johann Neem invite graduate students and early career scholars to meet for coffee and an informal early-morning conversation.